jramshur/Code-Snippets/Power Query/Function: Map column values.md

-# Power Query Function: Replace Values in a Column
+# Power Query Function: Replace/Remap Values in a Column

 This document explains how to use the `ReplaceValuesInColumn` function in Power Query to replace values in a specific column based on a mapping table.
 The function takes a source table, the name of the column to process, and a replacement table with `OldValue` and `NewValue` columns as inputs.